“Allergies…how GMOs can make them worse!”

 Myths about GMOs, pesticides and allergies

-Misinformation on the web about the supposed GMO-allergy link come not just from alarmists, who do little more than spreading misinformation they’ve found through Google searches, but also from the organic industry and large corporations who have thrived on food fears, such as Whole Foods Market.
+Misinformation on the web about the supposed GMO-allergy link comes not just from alarmists, who do little more than spread misinformation they’ve found through Google searches, but also from the organic industry and large corporations who have thrived on food fears.

 There are two problems with that claim.
 First, the pesticide debate concerns trace amounts of insecticides and herbicides, so to say that a food is “loaded with pesticides” is hyperbole.
 Second, organic food has pesticides too, but often we don’t know the amounts in organic food because they are naturally occurring chemicals like copper sulfate and rotenone, so the regulation is not as strict.
 Later the author reveals what actually happened.
 The girl reacted to an antibiotic, streptomycin, in the berries — the first such case to be documented.
 This should bother us, and indeed antibiotics are not something you should want in your food, but the article goes on to say: